cap-java/sdm/README.md

 4. **Register the Custom Controller Extension**

-   In the root of your `sap.ui5` section, add or extend the `extends` property to register your custom controller by copy and pasting below content:
+   In the root of your `sap.ui5` section, add or extend the `extends` property to register your custom controller by copy and pasting below content.
+See this [example](https://github.com/cap-java/sdm/blob/90cfc716967d844e114457a710daebdd55431965/cap-notebook/demoapp/app/admin-books/webapp/manifest.json#L159)

    ```json
    "extends": {